intel/mkltorch/README.md

 __NOTE:__

- If you have any confusion about these repo, please contact us and help us improve the repo.
+ If you have any confusion about these repo, please contact us and help us improve this readme.
-## How to contribute these repo
+## How to contribute to these repo
-You should have confidence that the gap of performance between CPU and CPU is not that huge exaggeratively. join us and let your CPU speedup.
-You can pull request on the repo to help us improve it.
+You should have confidence that the gap of performance between CPU and GPU is not that huge exaggeratively. join us and let your CPU speedup.
+You can pull request to the repo to help us improve it.